VanHulleOne/SciSlice/README.md

 # SciSlice - The Scientific Slicer

-SciSlice is a program that creates custom tool paths for Fused Filament Fabrication 3D printers (also known by the trade marked term FDM).
+SciSlice is a program that creates custom tool paths for Fused Filament Fabrication 3D printers (also known as FDM&trade;).
 The motivation for creating this program was to allow the user to independently adjust as many printing parameters as possible for the purpose of researching and characterizing each parameter's effect on a part's properties.
 These printing parameters can be changed